SeungJu0608/Video_Service/README.md

 # Video_Service
-Video recommendation system using AWS and Deeplearning model with PyTorch.
+Video recommendation system using AWS and Deep Learning model with PyTorch.